0awful/literate-dodge-the-creeps-rust/src/rust/literate/code-the-main-scene.md

 let mut mob_scene = self.mob_scene.instantiate_as::<RigidBody2D>();
 ```

 To even see this part of the problem you need to crack `instantiate_as`.
 You've never used it before.
 Its the only time we use it in this project.
-We use this because TODO Explain WHY
+We use this because we are turning a scene into a node. `instantiate_as::<T>()` takes a `PackedScene` and returns a `Gd<T>` (I told you `Gd<>` was important).
+But this function is failable.
+This will panic and crash if it can't become `T`.
+See the documentation [here](https://godot-rust.github.io/docs/gdext/master/godot/prelude/trait.PackedSceneExt.html#method.instantiate_as).

+If you were productionizing this you might want to use `try_instantiate_as` which would then allow for you to either attempt to recover or gracefully exit with a helpful error message.

 ###### set rotation
 And then you have the hardest math problem in the project.
 If you aren't up on your geometry, well, you aren't going to solve it.
 I view myself as a mathy kind of person.
 I couldn't do this.
 If you know you know.
 If you don't that's what tutorials are for.
 To be fair.
 You could've stolen this from the [GDScript Tutorial](https://docs.godotengine.org/en/stable/getting_started/first_2d_game/05.the_main_game_scene.html#main-script) but you would've needed to crack a few other tough parts to even get here.